pstch/django-render/README.rst

 Acknowledgements
 ----------------
-This version was modified by pstch for a quick'n'dirty fix, all credits go to Lincoln Loop `lincolnloop <https://github.com/lincolnloop/>`_ !
+This version was modified by pstch for a quick'n'dirty fix, all credits go to `Lincoln Loop <https://github.com/lincolnloop/>`_ !

 Thanks to Jacob Kaplan-Moss' `Jellyroll <http://github.com/jacobian/jellyroll>`_ for the inspiration.